 What is a spectrum in telecommunications?

 Spectrum in telecommunications refers to the range of radio frequencies allocated to a service operator within the telecom industry and related sectors — in order for communication over the airwaves to take place.
 The more frequencies (coverage and capacity bands) a network operator has, the more people it can connect to at faster speeds.
+Before moving ahead, we must warn you against the increasing fraudulent activities in nearly every sector of business, and the telecom industry is no exception.
+We should do some necessary precautions to avoid them as fraud is among the major sources of revenue loss.
+Well, you can visit this site to learn more about telecom fraud prevention & revenue assurance so careful preparation to tackle such issues can be made beforehand.

 How does it impact network service?